datastax/cassandra/src/java/org/apache/cassandra/db/tries/OnDiskTrie.md

 of the information we have collected for nodes on the current path.
 Once we enter a node, we save its content in this representation.
 We then walk its deletion branch (if this is a deletion-aware trie and there is one) and its children recursively.
 This gives us a pointer for each child.
 If the recursion stops on the ascent path, we store the ascent-side content as well.
-When we ascend back to a lower depth, the node's information is fully collected.
+When we ascend back to a smaller depth, the node's information is fully collected.

 If the collected node has no children, but has content, we write a leaf or non-prefix generic content node (using the configured serializer for the content).
-Otherwise, we use the number of children, as well as their pointers (for sizing) to decide on the type of child-carrying node to use.
+Otherwise, we use the number of children, as well as their pointers (for sizing), to decide on the type of child-carrying node to use.
 We write this to the file, using the current file position as a base for the deltas we construct for the child pointers.
 If a prefix node is needed to augment this with content, we write one to the file as well.
-If the ascent that completed the node takes us beyond the immediate parent level, we create a chain node with the remaining transitions taken to reach this node's level from the ascent's.
+If the ascent that completed the node takes us beyond the immediate parent level, we create a chain node with the remaining transitions taken to reach this node's level from the closest parent's.
+If no parent exists, or its depth is smaller than the ascent depth minus one, we create a new parent node.

 Because chain and prefix nodes have their child/augmented node immediately before them in the file, the writing method above gives us a valid layout.
 The file position after we have completed this writing is returned